 Leftover or expired drugs can pose a number of serious environmental and health risks.
 Drugs left in a household can lead to accidental poisonings, addiction, or abuse.
 Drugs thrown in the garbage or flushed down the toilet or drain can release chemical compounds that end up in rivers or groundwater.
 A national study of 139 streams in 30 states found household chemicals, including steroids and other drugs, in 80% of water samples.

 By July 1, 2021, Oregon residents will be able to return drugs at drop-off sites located at pharmacies, hospitals, clinics and law enforcement agencies that are participating as a program's authorized collectors.
 Long-term care facilities and substance abuse disorder treatment programs may also participate as authorized collectors.
 Oregon residents will also be able to request prepaid, pre-addressed envelopes to return unwanted drugs by mail.

 Collection services are intended for household disposal, not pharmaceutical waste from businesses.
 These services will be available free of charge to:

-There are existing sites that collect unwanted drugs in Oregon.
+If you are a consumer looking for a place to drop off your unwanted household drugs now, there are existing collection sites in Oregon.
 You can search DEQ's Managing Unwanted Medications web page for a site near you.
-As these sites are independently operated, please check ahead to determine what drugs they will accept.
+These sites are independently operated, so please check ahead to determine what types of drugs and other healthcare products they will accept.

-To operate a program, a program operator must submit a program plan to DEQ by Nov.1, 2020 for approval.
-The plan must describe how the proposed drug take-back program will provide statewide convenient service, including the network of drop-off sites that the program will offer throughout the state.
-Before submitting a plan to DEQ, a program operator must solicit and enter into agreements with all potential authorized collectors who are willing to operate a secure repository on the drug take-back program's behalf.
+Before submitting a plan to DEQ by Nov.1, a program operator must solicit and enter into agreements with all potential authorized collectors who are willing to operate a secure repository on the drug take-back program's behalf.